Saltdal Church: History

-The earliest existing historical records of the church date back to the year 1612, but the church was likely founded in the late middle ages.
+The earliest existing historical records of the church date back to the year 1612, but the church was likely founded in the Late Middle Ages.
 The church was located at the Saltnes farm, about 1 km to the southeast of the present location of the church.
 The parish priest in 1612 was Morten Olsen and he served the Saltdal parish until his death in 1647.
 In 1656, the old church was torn down and a new church was built on the same site.
 On 8 June 1770, Saltdal became its own prestegjeld.
 In 1774-1778 the church was thoroughly renovated and enlarged by converting it to a cruciform design (some sources say that it was completely torn down and rebuilt rather than simply renovated).

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
-Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.
+Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet at Eidsvoll Manor later that year.

 In 1864, a new church was constructed to replace the old one.
 A new church site was chosen on the west side of the river, located in a more central part of the main village of Rognan.
 The new church had a tower in the west and a small sacristy on the south side between the nave and chancel.
-The old church was disassembled and moved to Skånland where it was rebuilt as Skånland Church.
+The old church was disassembled and moved to the village of Evenskjer in the Skånland area of Trondenes Municipality where it was rebuilt as "Skånland Church".